Emergent chirality and enantiomeric selectivity in layered NbOX$_2$ crystals: Abstract

 \section{Abstract}

 The spontaneous emergence of chirality in crystalline solids has profound implications for electronic, optical, and topological properties, making the control of chiral phases a central challenge in materials design.
 Here, we investigate the structural and electronic properties of a new family of layered compounds, $\mathrm{NbOX_2}$, and explore the connection between their achiral $I m m m$ phase and chiral $C 2$ phase.
 Through first-principles calculations, we identify an intermediate achiral $C 2/m$ phase that bridges the high- and low-symmetry phases within a three-dimensional order parameter space.
-The insulating $C 2$ phase exhibits unique electronic properties, including flat Niobium $d$-orbital bands near the Fermi level associated with an obstructed atomic limit (OAL), hosting topologically non-trivial surface states under specific cleavage conditions.
-By analyzing the Born-Oppenheimer energy surfaces (BOES), we find that the shallow energy minima of the $C 2$ phase suggest that the intermediate $C 2/m$ phase may be stabilized either by ionic quantum or thermal fluctuations, and the consequent lattice anharmonicity, or by external factors such as pressure.
+By analyzing the Born-Oppenheimer energy surfaces, we find that the shallow energy minima of the $C2/m$ phase suggest it may be stabilized either by external factors such as pressure, as demonstrated here, or by ionic quantum or thermal fluctuations and the resulting lattice anharmonicity.
 Additionally, we show how an external electric field, by breaking the necessary symmetries, biases the system toward a preferred chirality by lifting the energy degeneracy between the two enantiomers.
-This, combined with the small energy barrier between the enantiomers in the $C 2$ phase, enables handedness control and allows us to propose a mechanism for selective handedness stabilization by leveraging electric fields and temperature-dependent anharmonic effects.
+This, combined with the small energy barrier between the enantiomers in the $C 2$ phase, enables handedness control and allows us to propose a mechanism for selective handedness stabilization by leveraging electric fields and pressure or temperature-dependent anharmonic effects.
 Our findings establish a framework for understanding chirality emergence in layered materials and offer a pathway for designing systems with tunable enantiomeric populations.

 Chirality is the asymmetry of a particular object which cannot be superimposed over it's specular image.
 These mirror-image counterparts, called enantiomers, may exhibit dramatically different properties despite being related by a simple mirror operation.
 The concept of chirality has been historically central to organic chemistry, where enantiomers of a molecule can differ significantly, exhibiting distinct smells or having varying effects as drugs.
 Beyond organic chemistry, in inorganic systems, chirality underpins a diverse range of phenomena, including circular dichroism, circular photogalvanic effects \cite{dejuan_2017}, chiral-induced spin selectivity \cite{naaman_2012,evers_2022}, chiral phonons \cite{zhang_2015,zhu_2018}, and the emergence of novel topological states of matter \cite{chang_2018}.
 These effects hold promise for applications in optoelectronic devices \cite{dor_2013,long_2020}, catalysts for enantioselective reactions \cite{song_2002,switzer_2003,yoon_2003}, and spintronics \cite{naaman_2015,naaman_2019,yang_2021}.
 A particularly desirable feature of chiral materials is their ability to achieve chiral selectivity, the controlled spontaneous breaking of improper symmetries to favor one enantiomer over the other, as such control could pave the way for new functionalities in technology and materials science.